Year of Publication

 The results of my analysis reveal that two of the five public policy variables have a statistically significant effect on the dependent variable, the percentage of low-care residents in nursing homes.
 These two indicators are the Aging and Disability Resource Center Functions and the Percent of Medicaid and state-funded long term services and supports spending going to home and community based services for older people and adults with physical disabilities.

 Otis, Mary, "ACROSS THE STATES: DO LONG TERM SERVICES & SUPPORTS POLICIES AFFECT THE NUMBER OF NURSING HOME RESIDENTS WITH LOW-CARE NEEDS?"
 (2016).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 259.